ncatlab/nlab-content/pages/9/5/5/6/26559/content.md

 >
 > * In recent years we have developed &lbrack;[FSS23-Char](#FSS23)&rbrack; a systematic understanding of flux quantization of any [higher gauge theory of Maxwell-type](higher+gauge+field#HigherGaugeTheoryOfMaxwellType) in generalized [[non-abelian cohomology]] theory, using [[fundamental theorem of dg-algebraic rational homotopy theory|tools from dg-algebraic]] [[rational homotopy theory]] related to the [[D'Auria-Fre formulation of supergravity|"FDA-method" in the supergravity literature]].
 >
->   This provides a transparent re-derivation of known flux quantization laws and it allows to finally discuss [[supergravity C-field|C-field]] flux/[[M-brane]] charge quantization.
+>   This provides a transparent re-derivation of known flux quantization laws and it allows to finally discuss [[supergravity C-field|C-field]] flux- and [[M-brane]] charge-quantization.

 \linebreak